Toll-like receptor 1

 This section has been translated automatically.

 TLRs are expressed by immune cells of the innate and also by cells of the adaptive immune system (B and T cells).
-This wide distribution makes TLRs an excellent tool for both the innate and the adaptive immune system.
+This wide distribution makes TLRs an excellent tool for the innate and the acquired immune system.
 TLRs are thus responsible for the recognition of pathogens and the activation of antigen-specific acquired immunity.
-Through the activity of TLRs, the innate defence mechanisms (see below immunity, innate) can distinguish between "self" and "foreign".
+The activity of TLRs enables the innate defense mechanisms (see below Immunity, innate) to differentiate between "self" and "foreign".

-TLR1 is a coreceptor for TLR2 and is located on the cell surface.
-The TLR1/TLR2 dimer recognizes MAPMs on the cell surface like tri-acetylated microbial lipoproteins (MAMP=microbial associated molecular pattern).
+TLR1 is a co-receptor for TLR2 and is localized on the cell surface.
+The TLR1/TLR2 dimer recognizes MAPMs such as tri-acetylated microbial lipoproteins (MAMP=microbial associated molecular pattern) on the cell surface.

 Polymorphisms in the genes encoding TLR1, TLR2, TLR4, TLR6 lead to a number of diseases.
-The "TLR1 G1805T" polymorphism in the TLR1 gene is associated with an increased risk of tuberculosis for Africans and American Hispanics (Zangh et al. 2013).
-In contrast, the WG genotype "TLR1 rs4833095" is associated with a lower susceptibility to tuberculosis infection.
+The "TLR1 G1805T" polymorphism in the TLR1 gene is associated with an increased risk of developing tuberculosis in Africans and American Hispanics (Zangh et al. 2013).
+In contrast, the AG genotype "TLR1 rs4833095" is associated with a lower susceptibility to tuberculosis infection.

-Possibly TLR1/TLR2-dimers play a modulating role in the pathogenesis of acne vulgaris.
-The toll-like receptor TLR2 and various The Toll-like receptor TLR2 and various polymorphisms have important effects in various autoimmune diseases; the co-function of its dimer TLR1 is not always clear.
+It is possible that TLR1/TLR2 dimers play a modulating role in the pathogenesis of acne vulgaris.
+The Toll-like receptor TLR2 and various polymorphisms have significant effects in acne vulgaris. polymorphisms have significant effects in various autoimmune diseases; the co-function of its dimer TLR1 is not always clear.

 Literature